When Trav and I decided to move to Sydney after our big trip through the Americas in 2013, we were asked by numerous people ‘Why Sydney?’

 I love the hour before it gets dark when you see the distinctive silhouettes of these little guys swooping over the City.
 I always find myself humming the tune to batman.

 15) Bondi to Coogee Walk

-It may be touristy but it is still a stunning walk linking some of Sydney’s top beaches.
+It may be touristy but it is still a stunning walk linking some of Sydney’s top beaches, and offering some of Sydney’s best views.
 The walk follows the coast from backpacker favourite Bondi, along the cliffs to the compact Tamarama Beach, past the surfers at MacKenzie’s Point, along the beautiful Bronte beach with its natural rock pool, past Waverley Cemetery overlooking the crashing surf, around the narrow concrete edged Clovelly beach and the rocky cove of Gordon’s Bay, before finishing in glam Coogee.

 You can carry on further to Maroubra if you really want to feel the burn, but I find Coogee is a nice place to end the walk with a swim in the rock pool, and a meal at one of the many cool Cafes along Coogee Bay Road.
 You could even reward yourself with a hard earned beer at the famous Coogee Bay Hotel.
 This is just one of many beautiful walks in Sydney.

 16) Accessibility for Travel